The following books are no longer available for purchase. We’re very sorry. Now, you can either go whimper in a ditch somewhere or move on.

 A novelette, Rangel was the second chapbook produced by well-known press Dim Shores.
 The first edition, including a cover and three interior illustrations by Aeron Alfrey, was released in July 2015.
 Upon selling out, a second edition was released in August 2015, featuring an alternate cover.
 The chapbooks came with a 6″ x 9″ print of the original cover illustration and a vinyl sticker showing a detail of the alternate cover, along with various bonus stickers.
 They both sold out.
 “Rangel” was later reprinted in both Creeping Waves and in the Year’s Best Weird Fiction Vol. III (ed.
 Simon Strantzas; series ed.
 Michael Kelly).
 The alternate cover art can be seen below.

 A story originally published in chapbook form to help fund and promote KrallCon, April 2016.
 The story was reprinted (slightly edited) in The Stay Awake Men.

 Anne Gare’s Rare Book and Ephemera Catalogue

-A catalogue of ten books in the Rare Book Room of Anne Gare’s shop in the devil-scarred city of Leeds, Massachusetts; a DIY project stapled together at a local shop and limited to 50.
+Ostensibly a catalogue of ten books in the Rare Book Room of Anne Gare’s shop in the devil-scarred city of Leeds, Massachusetts, this DIY project was stapled together at a local shop and sold in a limited run.
 Most of the material took up a home in Creeping Waves.